Clay Hensley: Milwaukee Brewers

 On May 26, 2013, Hensley signed a minor league contract with the Milwaukee Brewers.
 In 4 games for the Triple-A Nashville Sounds, he posted a 3.38 ERA with 2 strikeouts over 2 2/3 innings pitched.
 Hensley was released by the Brewers organization on June 11.

 Sugar Land Skeeters

 On August 11, 2013, Hensley signed with the Sugar Land Skeeters of the Atlantic League of Professional Baseball.
-He became a free agent following the season.
-In 14 games 14.1 innings of relief he went 2–0 with a 0.63 ERA with 16 strikeouts and 1 save.
+He made 14 appearances for the Skeeters, compiling a 2–0 record and 0.63 ERA with 16 strikeouts and one save across 14 1/3 innings pitched.
+Hensley became a free agent following the season.

 On January 24, 2014, Hensley signed a minor league contract with the Washington Nationals that included an invitation to spring training.
 He was released prior to the start of the season on March 20.

 On April 11, 2014, Hensley signed again with the Sugar Land Skeeters of the Atlantic League.
-In 3 games (1 start) for the Skeeters, he struggled to a 13.50 ERA with 1 strikeout over 2 2/3 innings pitched.
+In three games (one start) for the Skeeters, he struggled to a 13.50 ERA with one strikeout over 2 2/3 innings pitched.
 Hensley announced his retirement from professional baseball on April 28.